First-of-its-kind 'dynamic left turn' coming to 2 Triangle intersections

 In Cary, drivers turning left onto Cary Parkway from eastbound Tryon Road will see changes to traffic design.

-During off-peak hours, drivers will still be able to continue turning left using both available left turn lanes.
-During peak hours, a large "X" will shine bright from the traffic signal indicating the rightmost left turn lane is not available for left turns; only the inner left turn lane.
+During peak hours, drivers will still be able to continue turning left using both available left turn lanes.

-Under the new traffic design, at certain times of the day only the innermost left turn lane on Tryon will be open to drivers.
-A giant red “X” at the traffic signal will indicate the outside left turn lane is closed to drivers.
-During non-peak hours, both lanes will be open. pic.twitter.com/YhNyc9NZCz— DeJuan Hoggard (@DeJuanABC11) February 10, 2020
+During slower times of the day, a large "X" will shine bright from the traffic signal indicating the rightmost left turn lane is not available for left turns; only the inner left turn lane.

 "We estimate the total savings at Tryon Rd and Cary Pkwy to be about two thousand vehicle hours per year.
 That's the equivalent of a full year of labor for somebody," Hummer said.